PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 Unlock Phaser Editor 2D
 -----------------------

-Phaser Editor is commercial product, you `should purchase a license key <https://gumroad.com/l/phasereditor/>`_ to use it in all its potential (**Premium** mode).
-However, by default it runs in a **Free** mode that provides all the features and tools but is limited to certain number of game assets.
+Phaser Editor is a commercial product, you `should purchase a license key <https://gumroad.com/l/phasereditor/>`_ to use it in all its potential (**Premium** mode).
+However, by default, it runs in a **Free** mode that provides all the features and tools but is limited to a certain number of game assets.

-To activate the editor, click on `Help → Unlock Phaser Editor`, it shows an activation dialog, write the purchased license key there and click on the **Activate** button.
+To activate the editor, click on `Help → Unlock Phaser Editor`, it shows an activation dialog, write the purchased license key and click on the **Activate** button.

 This is a table with a comparison between the **Free** and **Premium** mode: